Yuta2368/python-akamai-cli-find-behaviors/readme.md

   -h, --help     show this help message and exit
   -a, --all      show all information
   -v, --verbose  show debug information
+  -e EDGERC, --edgerc EDGERC Location of the credentials file (default : ~/.edgerc)
+  -s SECTION, --section SECTION Section of the credentials file (default : default)
 > note : GroupID can be obtained from the Property Manager URL

 ## Example
 #### Command